Dress Code, Etiquette & Course Care

 - Three quarter length pants (an exception applies to women’s attire).

-- Tracksuit pants/tops or any type of gymnasium attire (this includes ladies wearing tights).
+- Tracksuit pants/tops or any type of gymnasium attire.
+Ladies wearing tights must wear skirt.

 - Thongs, sandals, or bare feet.

 - Caps should not be turned backwards or worn in the clubhouse.